lsst-sqre/segwarides/README.rst

 segwarides
 ##########

-A simple app to serve credentials to other services authenticated through Gafaelfawr
+A simple app to serve credentials to other services.

 segwarides is developed with the `Safir <https://safir.lsst.io>`__ framework.
 `Get started with development with the tutorial <https://safir.lsst.io/set-up-from-template.html>`__.